Atabey

 Inspired by the Mother of Waters from the indigenous Arawak/Taíno culture, Atabey is much more than a submerged sculpture; it is the heart of a movement that combines art, science, and marine conservation.
 Placed in the waters of Sosúa, Puerto Plata, in the Dominican Republic, Atabey is not only a symbolic representation of Mother Nature but also serves as a living substrate for coral regeneration.

 Atabey’s legacy goes beyond its visual beauty.
-Like the water deity it represents, its presence catalyzes marine protection, mangrove restoration, and coral farming efforts, raising nationwide awareness about the importance of preserving our oceans for future generations.
+Like the water semi it represents, its presence catalyzes marine protection, mangrove restoration, and coral farming efforts, raising nationwide awareness about the importance of preserving our oceans for future generations.

 ANNUAL VISITORS: